DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The dark shadow in the cave is a **flesh mound** containing Walter’s spirit and remains.<sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/8sfpkn/fleshing_out_curse_of_strahd_part_2_entering/">1</a></sup> It is a swollen, bloated mound of bones, flesh, and gore that seems to breathe as its mass rises and falls.
 A player that observes it concludes that it appears to be sleeping.

-The cultists' shadows described in <span class="citation">“One Must Die!” (p.
+The cultists' shadows described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#38“OneMustDie">“One Must Die!”</a> (p.
 220)</span> do not appear when a player climbs the altar.
 Instead, the players have two choices: sacrifice a living creature on the altar, or attack the flesh mound.

 If a creature is sacrificed on the altar, the flesh mound's tendrils accept its corpse and pull it to the mound's lair.
 There, the mound messily devours it before returning its tendrils to the altar once more.
 Feeding the mound does not free the players, because its hunger cannot be sated.